-- You can now run unit tests against an executable file from both the IDE (new in Eclipse) and the command line.
-Before you run such tests from the command line, you must initially rebuild the executable in order to link it into the testing framework. - The .csv source files used in data-driven tests can now reference external data; use the @file-name notation in a cell to use the contents of file-name in the tests.
+- You can now run unit tests against an executable file from the command line.
+Before you run such tests from the command line, you must initially rebuild the executable in order to link it into the testing framework. - You can now produce a report file that can be opened and viewed in Microsoft Visual Studio.
+Use the report: trx command line option to generate a .trx file. - The .csv source files used in data-driven tests can now reference external data: use the @file-name notation in a cell to use the contents of file-name in the tests.
 The external source files must be loaded into memory, using the MFU_GET_FILE or MFUGETF library routines, before the tests are run. - Two new elements are available for data-driven tests: a data-driven setup and a data-driven teardown.
 Conventional setup and teardown entry points would run multiple times during a data-driven test; these two entry points run only once per test run.